AAAR-Salmon/pawon-search/README.md

 for &#x1B06B;&#x1B052;&#x1B11E;&#x1B088;&#x1B01A;&#x1B066;.

-&#x1B06B;&#x1B052;&#x1B11E;&#x1B088;&#x1B01A;&#x1B066; (the proper reading is "TU-SE-N(or MU, MO)-NA-KA-TI", spelled in modern kana as "つせんなかち", but contemporary Japanese who are unfamiliar with hentaigana (obsolete hiragana) might recognize the glyphs as **"HA(or PA)-WO-N-KO-U-TI"**) is the game inspired by [NKODICE], to enjoy the fun of random word formed by rolling dice.
+&#x1B06B;&#x1B052;&#x1B11E;&#x1B088;&#x1B01A;&#x1B066; (the proper reading is "TU-SE-N(or MU, MO)-NI-KA-TI", spelled in modern kana as "つせんにかち", but contemporary Japanese who are unfamiliar with hentaigana (obsolete hiragana) might recognize the glyphs as **"HA(or PA)-WO-N-KO-U-TI"**) is the game inspired by [NKODICE], to enjoy the fun of random word formed by rolling dice.